mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 powerFlow!(analysis)
 ```

-Next, we modify the existing `PowerSystem` type within the AC model using add and update functions.
-Then, we create a new `AcPowerFlow` type based on the modified system and solve the power flow problem:
+Next, modify the existing `PowerSystem` type within the AC model using add and update functions.
+Then, create a new `AcPowerFlow` type based on the modified system and solve the power flow problem:
 ```@example ACPowerFlowSolution
 updateBus!(system; label = "Bus 2", active = 0.2)